LeoGreenleaf/return-toSleep/README.md

 find the legal travel path from the next point.

 ## base case
-When the current point is the treasure(!).
+When the current point is the treasure return true.
-When there are no possible next steps.
+When the current point is on a wall or nto on anything(somehow) retunr false.

 ## English or pseudocode description of algorithm
 If the current point is the treasure, return true.